Workflow Tutorial Video Retouching DaVinci Resolve

 A detailed beauty retouching workflow for cleaning blemishes in motion footage using Patch Replacer, tracking, and node-based corrections inside DaVinci Resolve Studio.

 If you shoot beauty, skincare, fashion, portrait, or close-up commercial content, temporary skin imperfections can stand out quickly in moving footage.
-This tutorial focuses on a more refined approach inside DaVinci Resolve Studio, using Patch Replacer and tracking to clean specific distractions while keeping the natural character of the skin intact.
+This tutorial focuses on a refined approach inside DaVinci Resolve Studio, using Patch Replacer and tracking to clean specific distractions while keeping the natural character of the skin intact.

 Why this workflow is so useful